Wilcannia: History

 At the time of the 1891 census the municipality of Wilcannia had a non-Aboriginal population of 1,287 (775 males and 512 females).
+In 1907, the number of Aboriginal people living at Wilcannia was 18.

 Vehicles and stock were crossed over the Darling River at Wilcannia by a punt operated by Charles Smith until the mid-1890s.
 In 1895 a bridge was constructed at Wilcannia and opened to traffic in January 1896.
 The bridge consisted of five spans, a total length of 310 feet (94.5 metres) with a centre lift span "to permit of steamers passing when the river is high".

 In January 1917 it was reported that the Wilcannia Hospital was "without a doctor".
 The hospital was "full of patients, some diphtheria cases among them, and the Matron is having a very hard and anxious time".

 In December 1939 Wilcannia was described as "merely a shopping centre for the wide district, although people travelling into Queensland and lonely sections of New South Wales often rest there".
-At the 2020 ARIA Music Awards, Wilcannia Central School's Sarah Donnelley won Music Teacher of the Year.